Community-Acquired Pneumonia in Adults

 Pneumonia is a type of lung infection.
 It can cause breathing problems and other symptoms.
 In community-acquired pneumonia (CAP), you get infected in a community setting.
 It doesn’t happen in a hospital, nursing home, or other healthcare center.

 CAP can result from infection with many types of germs.
-These include bacteria, viruses, fungi, or parasites.
+These include bacteria, viruses, fungi, and parasites.
 Symptoms from pneumonia can range from mild to severe.
 Certain types of germs are more likely to lead to serious infection.

 What causes community-acquired pneumonia?

 Many different types of germs can cause pneumonia.
 But certain types cause CAP more often.
-Worldwide, Streptococcus pneumoniae is a bacteria that is most often responsible for CAP in adults.
+Worldwide, Streptococcus pneumoniae is a type of bacteria that is most often responsible for CAP in adults.
 Some other common bacteria that cause CAP are:

 • Haemophilus influenzae